Cobalt(II,III) oxide

 Cobalt(II,III) oxide is an inorganic compound with the formula Co3O4.
 It is one of two well characterized cobalt oxides.
 It is a black antiferromagnetic solid.
 As a mixed valence compound, its formula is sometimes written as CoIICoIII2O4 and sometimes as CoO•Co2O3.

 Structure

 Co3O4 adopts the normal spinel structure, with Co2+ ions in tetrahedral interstices and Co3+ ions in the octahedral interstices of the cubic close-packed lattice of oxide anions.

 Synthesis

 Cobalt(II) oxide, CoO, converts to Co3O4 upon heating at around 600–700 °C in air.
 Above 900 °C, CoO is stable.
-These reaction are described by the following equilibrium:
+These reactions are described by the following equilibrium: